-We still have BIG adventure plans for this year, but we’ve also realized that making sure everyone is happy, fulfilled, and living their purpose takes compromise, adaptability, and effort.
+We still had some really BIG adventures this year, but we’ve also realized that making sure everyone is happy, fulfilled, and living their purpose takes compromise, adaptability, and effort.

 Part of that compromise for us is getting a new (much larger) RV to live in.

 Our Class C had been rear ended in 2018 and after the rad remodel, we found a major leak in the pipes (let’s blame Colorado’s freezing temperatures for that one!) and so it is time for an upgrade.
 We got a 42 foot Open Range 5th wheel and absolutely LOVE IT!

 We kept the 5th wheel in San Diego as our home base and drove the Class C 10,000 miles this summer on one hell of an epic road trip through Canada all the way to Alaska.
 It was a trip of a lifetime filled with glaciers, wildlife, and so much wide open space.
 Plus, on this trip, we added in one of our all time favorite areas, the Sea to Sky Highway in British Columbia.
 We highly recommend a trip to Alaska and B.C. and have compiled some pretty darn thorough content to help you plan your own bucket list trip: